 Step 1: How to Choose an Area of Your Life to Develop This Year

-Leading with Steady Action in 2025
+Leading with Steady Action

-It’s Spring, y’all!
+Imagine it’s spring.
 Things are coming back to life all around us.
 The sounds of birds chirping and the sights of plants budding seem there to remind us who we are and who we hope to become this year.

 As you peek out from your cozy winter hibernation shell and look around, what is life asking of you?